haacked/haacked.com/_posts/archived/2006-02-16-ReadyToMixItUp.aspx.markdown

 ---
 layout: post
-title: "Ready To Mix It Up"
+title: Ready To Mix It Up
 date: 2006-02-16 -0800
 comments: true
 disqus_identifier: 11805
 categories: []
+redirect_from: "/archive/2006/02/15/ReadyToMixItUp.aspx/"
 ---

 ![Mix 06](http://haacked.com/images/MixLogo.jpg) Well I am ready to mix it up at the [Mix 06 conference](http://mix06.com/ "Mix 06 Conference").
 This will be my first conference of the year and my coworker [Jon